gvwilson/sdxjs/code-generator/index.md

 <%- include('/inc/keep.html', {file: 'multi-func-counter.js', key: 'main'}) %>

-To insert a count we call `insertCounter`, which records the function's name and modifies the node:
+To insert a count we call `insertCounter` to record the function's name and modify the node:

 <%- include('/inc/keep.html', {file: 'multi-func-counter.js', key: 'insert'}) %>